U.S. military medical professionals provide emergency care during RS-21

-From left to right, U.S. Army Sgt.
-First Class William Banuelos, a senior healthcare sergeant, U.S. Army Maj.
+U.S. Army Maj.
 Nathan Borden, an emergency physician's assistant, and U.S. Army Sgt.
-Rose Pollick, a practical nurse, all with the 228th Combat Support Hospital of Joint Base San Antonio, Texas, use a cellphone to show a patient his newly sutured lip in Melchor De Mencos, Guatemala, June 10, 2021..
-This clinic is part of Resolute Sentinel 21, an exercise that provides a unique training opportunity for U.S. military medical professionals as well as crucial care to the local population.
-(U.S. Air Force photo by Staff Sgt.
+Rose Pollick, a practical nurse, both with the 228th Combat Support Hospital of Joint Base San Antonio, Texas, suture a lip wound during Resolute Sentinel 21 in Melchor De Mencos, Guatemala, June 10, 2021.
+This exercise allows U.S. military members to gain experience in a deployed environment as well as provide healthcare to local citizens who may not have regular access.
+(U.S. photo by Staff Sgt.
 Lauren Silverthorne)

 |Date Taken: